koyo-jakanees/Migrating-qgs2-3/src/Porting.md

 ```

 The ``-w`` option tells the tool to write back the modified files.
 You'll notice that the tool also adds some python built-in modules e.g ```from __future__ import print_function```
-Don't be scared this comes about when refactoring ``py2`` to ``py3`` code.
+Don't be scared, this comes about when refactoring ``py2`` to ``py3`` code.

-This function will also ``stdout`` the changes the tool made to each file in ``git style`` indicating the changed lines from which v2 api to which corresponding v3 api.
+This function will also ``stdout`` the changes the tool made to each file in ``git style`` indicating the changed lines from which v2 API to which corresponding v3 API.
-At this point if the imports and porting worked out fine you should be able to load the plugin widgets and controls to the ```QgsInterface``` instance/session.
+At this point, if the imports and porting worked out fine you should be able to load the plugin widgets and controls to the ```QgsInterface``` instance/session.
-Next steps involves refactoring the api v2 used that the tool could not find quick fix {Mainly QGIS api which makes the logic/control of the plugin}.
-Unfortunately this is the boring part and requires a little bit of patience,  don't be hard on yourself you have reached this far.
+The next steps involve refactoring the API v2 used that the tool could not find a quick fix {Mainly QGIS API which makes the logic/control of the plugin}.
+Unfortunately, this is the boring part and requires a little bit of patience, don't be hard on yourself you have reached this far.